• Features

 What is an unsubscribe rate?

-An unsubscribe rate is the percentage of subscribers who remove themselves from your email list during a campaign.
+The unsubscribe rate is a key metric that shows the percentage of subscribers who remove themselves from your email list during a campaign.
+Specifically, it measures exactly how many successfully delivered emails resulted in someone clicking the opt-out link.

 How to calculate unsubscribe rate